meghanabaradhya/Build-and-Deploy-Machine-Learning-Solutions-with-Vertex-AI/README.md

    git clone <repo-url>
    cd bert-sentiment-classifier

-2.Install dependencies:
+2. Install dependencies:
    ```bash
    pip install -r requirements.txt
    ```
-3.Run the notebook cells step by step to train and evaluate the BERT model.
+3. Run the notebook cells step by step to train and evaluate the BERT model.

 4. The trained model will be saved in:
    ```